-- Selected performance measures align with interventions described in Theory of Change and Logic Model. - Targets appear reasonable and are set using the rationale described in Theory of Change. - Described data collection practices and instruments are sufficient to ensure reported data is valid, complete, consistent, accurate, and verifiable.
+- Selected performance measures align with interventions described in the Logic Model. - Targets appear reasonable and are set using the rationale described in the Logic Model. - Described data collection practices and instruments are sufficient to ensure reported data is valid, complete, consistent, accurate, and verifiable.

-A staff review will be conducted of the full performance measure section using Appendix B: Performance Measure checklist found in the Performance Measure Instructions.
+A staff review will be conducted of the full performance measure section using Appendix B: Performance Measures Checklist found in the Performance Measure Instructions.